Jethet/udemycourses-databases/learn-sql-postgresql/queriesSQL.md

 **NUMERIC FIELDS (no quotes)**
 Use =, >, >=, < and <=
+Use <> to make sure entities are not equal to each other in any way

 **DATE FIELDS**
 **single quotes! syntax depends on location and system setup for dates**